 What to wear for a pre-wedding photo shoot

 Ok so you’ve just booked you pre-wedding photo shoot.
-Panic sets in and now you’re thinking what on earth to wear right?
-Just like any event or arrangement, planning what to wear is sometimes a burden and frustrating task.
-What to wear for your pre-wedding photo shoot is the guide you need!
+Panic sets in and now you’re thinking what on earth to wear for the engagement session right?
+Just like any event or arrangement, planning what to wear is sometimes a burden and a frustrating task.
+What to wear for your pre-wedding photo shoot is the only guide you need!

 So what to wear for your pre-wedding photo shoot?